Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

 I have no"-thing" to hide; she's not the only one I'm going to kill on sight without hesitation.

+Anyone who is exposed to my words; that includes the messages I've sent, pending ROIs.

  There are lots of things, but firstly you need to get your fitness up, interval training is the fastest...start by doing 100m sprints, breaking for 1 min before doing the next.
 Repeat 10 times intense